danielvazcont/danielvazcont/README.md

   </a>
 </div>

-### Hi!, I am a software development engineer focused on the backend, I have been working as a freelancer and developing projects to enrich my abilities
+### Hi! 👋 , I am a software development engineer focused on the backend, I have been working as a freelancer and developing projects to enrich my abilities

 I like programming and I am constantly learning new technologies.